 #15 Hire fast and don’t play games

-Once you find a 10x engineer, hire them fast.
-Don’t fumble around waiting weeks on end.
+Once you spot a 10x engineer, don’t hesitate – hire them ASAP.
+Don’t risk waiting for weeks on end.

-To point out, I’m not advocating rushing the interview screening process.
+To be clear, I’m not suggesting you rush the interview screening process.
 Not at all.
-Rather, once you interview all candidates and you find someone you like, quickly hire them.
+Instead, once you’ve interviewed all candidates and found the perfect fit, quickly hire them.

 “How to hire great engineers?” wrap up